 Potential of Artificial Intelligence

-AI tools can help community supervision staff triage their limited resources to focus on offenders most in need, delivering a continuous stream of data.
-This information can enhance the officers’ ability to identify and quickly respond to offender risks and needs.
-The process of identifying the offender’s unique risk to reoffend, identifying their criminogenic needs that can be addressed, and evaluating their likely response to programming is referred to as Risk-Need-Responsivity (RNR).
-Through wearable devices or smartphones, AI could reinforce programming with reminders, encouraging messages, and even warnings (depending on the mood and behavior of the offender) by monitoring the stress level of the offender or assessing the known attributes of the offender’s physical location.
+AI tools can help community supervision staff triage their limited resources to focus on individuals most in need, delivering a continuous stream of data.
+This information can enhance the officers’ ability to identify and quickly respond to an individual's risks and needs.
+The process of identifying the person’s unique risk to reoffend, identifying their criminogenic needs that can be addressed, and evaluating their likely response to programming is referred to as Risk-Need-Responsivity (RNR).
+Through wearable devices or smartphones, AI could reinforce programming with reminders, encouraging messages, and even warnings (depending on the mood and behavior of the individual) by monitoring the stress level of the individual or assessing the known attributes of the individual’s physical location.
 A critical aspect of AI’s support for community corrections is the use of advanced machine learning algorithms that are the foundation of AI technology.
 These algorithms can detect trends with more precision than conventional statistical methods.
-This enhanced monitoring capability helps ensure that offenders receive support when they need it most.
+This enhanced monitoring capability helps ensure that individuals receive support when they need it most.